google/ads-placement-excluder/src/google_ads_accounts/README.md

 # Google Ads Account Function

-This function pulls the list of Google Accounts to fetch the report data for, from a Google Sheet.
-Once the list has been pulled, it pushes each account as a message to a Pub/sub topic, which triggers the Ads Report function.
+This service is responsible for deciding which Google Ads accounts the Ads Placement Excluder solution should run for, and kicking off the downstream pipeline.
+Each account is pushed as a separate message into the topic to enable concurrency.

+## Local Deployment
 To run the code ensure the following environment variables are set:

 ```
 export GOOGLE_CLOUD_PROJECT=ads-placement-excluder
 export APE_ADS_REPORT_PUBSUB_TOPIC=ads-report-topic
 ```

-Ensure that the Google Sheet has been shared with the service account that was created.

-## Local Deployment

 The code uses [Google Application Default credentials]( https://google-auth.readthedocs.io/en/master/reference/google.auth.html) for